SeldonAi/cetriolo-timer/README.md

 ---

-## Philosophy of the **Cucumber Timer**
+## Philosophy of the **Cetriolo Timer**

-The **Cucumber Timer** is inspired by the philosophy of the cucumber: just as a cucumber can grow to different lengths depending on the season and time of year, our study or work time can vary based on the time of day and our mood.
+The **Cetriolo Timer** is inspired by the philosophy of the cucumber: just as a cucumber can grow to different lengths depending on the season and time of year, our study or work time can vary based on the time of day and our mood.

 This app helps you **adapt your study or work rhythm** to your daily needs, just like a cucumber adapts to its environment to grow.
-With the **Cucumber Timer**, you can manage your time flexibly, balancing productivity and breaks naturally.
+With the **Cetriolo Timer**, you can manage your time flexibly, balancing productivity and breaks naturally.

 - **Morning?** You might prefer longer and more intense sessions.
 - **Afternoon?** Shorter but more frequent sessions might work best.
 - **Evening?** A more relaxed approach could be the way to go.

-The **Cucumber Timer** is here to remind you that your time is not fixed; like a cucumber, it can grow, adapt, and change depending on **how you feel and what you need**.
+The **Cetriolo Timer** is here to remind you that your time is not fixed; like a cucumber, it can grow, adapt, and change depending on **how you feel and what you need**.

 ---